OHDSI/Broadsea-Spark-SQL/README.md

 See the file "test_spark_sql.R" in this GitHub repository for an example of accessing this Spark SQL Docker container using the OHDSI HADES DatabaseConnector R package.
+Any values may be used for the userid and password.

 ## Other useful Docker commands